How to Contribute?

 API

-There is no base class for defenses in AdvSecureNet
+There is no base class for defenses in AdvSecureNet.
+However, each

 defense should have its own configuration class similar to attacks.